David-Francis-Blanc/csv-logistic-classifier/README.md

 - Trains a logistic regression model using `scikit-learn`
 - Predicts outcomes for new study hour values
 - Prints result and confidence level for each prediction
+- 🖼️ Visualizes the logistic regression curve using matplotlib

 ## 📁 Files

 - `csv_logistic_classifier.py` – Runs the model and prints results
 - `study_data_logistic.csv` – Input data used for training
+- `logistic_plot.py` – Plots the logistic regression curve with training data

 ## ⚙️ Requirements